-- 5.96 About half of the employment site options (eight out of 15) are likely to have minor negative effects in relation to this SA objective as they are located within a Landscape Policy Zone that seeks to 'conserve and reinforce', 'conserve and restore', or 'conserve and create'.
-Six sites48 are expected to have a minor positive effect as it is located within a Landscape Policy Zone which is of 'very poor' condition and 'moderate' sensitivity. - 5.97 In addition, one site (High Marnham Power Station) is likely to have mixed (minor negative and minor positive) effects on the achievement of this SA objective as they are located within numerous different Landscape Policy Zones with differing conditions and sensitivities.
-The development of the High Marnham Power Station site could lead to the redevelopment of degraded land at old power station sites. - 5.98 One of the eight sites with potential minor negative effects (Apleyhead) is proposed to be allocated in the Local Plan.
+5.100In addition, one site (High Marnham Power Station) is likely to have mixed (minor negative and minor positive) effects on the achievement of this SA objective as it is located within numerous different Landscape Policy Zones with differing conditions and sensitivities.
+The development of the High Marnham Power Station site could lead to the redevelopment of degraded land at old power station sites.

+5.101One of the eight sites with potential minor negative effects (Apleyhead) is proposed to be allocated in the Local Plan.

-5.99 One Gypsy and Traveller site (Land at North Blyth) is expected to have minor positive effects on this SA objective as it is in a landscape policy zone for 'create', while the other (Land at Elkesley) is expected to have minor negative effects, as it is within an landscape policy zone for 'conserve and create'.
-Both sites are proposed to be allocated in the Local Plan.
+5.102One Gypsy and Traveller site (Land at North Blyth) is expected to have a minor positive effect on this SA objective as it is in a landscape policy zone for 'create', while the other (Land at Elkesley) is expected to have a minor negative effect, as it is within an landscape policy zone for 'conserve and create'.
+Only Land at North Blyth is proposed to be allocated in the Local Plan.